hardiksood1/hardiksood1/README.md

 # About Me
-Hi there! 👋 I’m **Hardik Sood** – an MSc Data Science student worh as Intern In AI.
+Hi there! 👋 I’m **Hardik Sood** – an MSc Data Science student work as an Intern in AI.

  I’m currently diving deep into **MLOps, Generative AI, and NVIDIA AI stack** including **Triton, TensorRT, and performance benchmarking**.